ttag-org/ttag/gitbook/README.md

 ```

 The `ttag` library aims to provide the most natural and reliable way to translate strings in JavaScript sources.
 It
-provides some helper functions (tags) for making JavaScript templates as translatable with all their shiny
+provides some helper functions (tags) for making JavaScript templates translatable with all their shiny
 features like string interpolation, multiline etc.

 ## Useful Links